openbraininstitute/MultiscaleRun/docs/simulation_config.rst

 - **src_set_func** and  **src_set_kwargs**: in this case, the final value is also set in the source simulator (this field is required for the `merge` action).
 - **transform_expression**: additional custom operations that may be performed on the values before setting them in the simulators.
 More on this in: :ref:`data transformation <data_transformation_label>`.
+- `ndts`: if set it overrides the standard connection timing where the simulators connect when their times coincide.

 Concrete example
 ----------------